Ethic Inc. Makes New $48,000 Investment in Evolution Petroleum Co. (NYSEAMERICAN:EPM)

-Ethic Inc. bought a new stake in Evolution Petroleum Co.
-(NYSEAMERICAN:EPM) during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor bought 21,321 shares of the energy company’s stock, valued at approximately $48,000.
-Ethic Inc. owned 0.06% of Evolution Petroleum at the end of the most recent reporting period.
+Ethic Inc. bought a new position in shares of Evolution Petroleum Co.
+(NYSEAMERICAN:EPM) in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund bought 21,321 shares of the energy company’s stock, valued at approximately $48,000.
+Ethic Inc. owned about 0.06% of Evolution Petroleum at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also modified their holdings of the company.
-Mid Atlantic Financial Management Inc. ADV purchased a new stake in shares of Evolution Petroleum during the second quarter worth $40,000.
-Creative Planning purchased a new stake in shares of Evolution Petroleum during the 2nd quarter worth about $48,000.
-Deutsche Bank AG raised its stake in shares of Evolution Petroleum by 63.7% during the 1st quarter.
-Deutsche Bank AG now owns 34,353 shares of the energy company’s stock worth $89,000 after purchasing an additional 13,371 shares in the last quarter.
-Marshall Wace LLP purchased a new stake in shares of Evolution Petroleum during the 1st quarter worth about $146,000.
-Finally, Strs Ohio raised its stake in shares of Evolution Petroleum by 9.0% during the 2nd quarter.
-Strs Ohio now owns 82,600 shares of the energy company’s stock worth $231,000 after purchasing an additional 6,800 shares in the last quarter.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Mid Atlantic Financial Management Inc. ADV acquired a new position in shares of Evolution Petroleum during the second quarter valued at about $40,000.
+Creative Planning acquired a new position in shares of Evolution Petroleum during the second quarter valued at about $48,000.
+Deutsche Bank AG raised its position in shares of Evolution Petroleum by 63.7% during the first quarter.
+Deutsche Bank AG now owns 34,353 shares of the energy company’s stock valued at $89,000 after buying an additional 13,371 shares during the last quarter.
+Marshall Wace LLP acquired a new position in shares of Evolution Petroleum during the first quarter valued at about $146,000.
+Finally, Strs Ohio raised its position in shares of Evolution Petroleum by 9.0% during the second quarter.
+Strs Ohio now owns 82,600 shares of the energy company’s stock valued at $231,000 after buying an additional 6,800 shares during the last quarter.

-EPM has been the subject of a number of recent research reports.
-Roth Capital raised Evolution Petroleum from a “neutral” rating to a “buy” rating and set a $5.50 price target for the company in a research note on Friday, September 4th.
-Zacks Investment Research raised Evolution Petroleum from a “sell” rating to a “hold” rating in a research note on Thursday, September 10th.
-Finally, Alliance Global Partners raised Evolution Petroleum from a “neutral” rating to a “buy” rating in a research note on Monday, September 21st.
+EPM has been the subject of a number of research analyst reports.
+Zacks Investment Research raised shares of Evolution Petroleum from a “sell” rating to a “hold” rating in a research report on Thursday, September 10th.
+Roth Capital raised shares of Evolution Petroleum from a “neutral” rating to a “buy” rating and set a $5.50 target price on the stock in a research note on Friday, September 4th.
+Finally, Alliance Global Partners raised shares of Evolution Petroleum from a “neutral” rating to a “buy” rating in a research note on Monday, September 21st.

-Evolution Petroleum (NYSEAMERICAN:EPM) last released its earnings results on Wednesday, September 9th.
-The energy company reported ($0.03) earnings per share for the quarter, hitting the Zacks’ consensus estimate of ($0.03).
-The firm had revenue of $3.35 million for the quarter, compared to analyst estimates of $4.09 million.
+Evolution Petroleum (NYSEAMERICAN:EPM) last issued its quarterly earnings data on Wednesday, September 9th.
+The energy company reported ($0.03) earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.03).
+The firm had revenue of $3.35 million for the quarter, compared to the consensus estimate of $4.09 million.

 Evolution Petroleum Profile